dploeger/jekyll-revealjs/README.md

   - "{ src: 'path/to/plugin.js', async: true },"
 ```

-## Custom reveal.js-themes
+## Custom reveal.js themes

-If you want to use your custom reveal.js-theme, we recommend adding a directory `theme`, putting the file(s) there and referencing that directory in the configuration `reveal_theme_path`.
+If you want to use your custom reveal.js theme, we recommend adding a directory `theme`, putting the file(s) there and referencing that directory in the configuration `reveal_theme_path`.

-Don't mess with the `reveal.js` subdirectory as it is a subrepository and doesn't adhere to your repository's branches.
+Don't mess with the `reveal.js` subdirectory as it is a submodule and doesn't adhere to your repository's branches.

 ## Markdown extensions and simplification

-Reveal.js already includes a Markdown interpreter, which we use for jekyll-reveal.js.
+Reveal.js already includes a Markdown interpreter, which we use for **jekyll-reveal.js**.
 We have already configured it and included some simplification just for you!

 ### Multiple slides